 Serious skin reactions can occur with this medicine.
-Stop using this medicine and check with your doctor right away if you or your child have any of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin; chills; cough; diarrhea; itching; joint or muscle pain; red skin lesions, often with a purple center; skin rash; sore throat; sores, ulcers, or white spots in the mouth or on the lips; or unusual tiredness or weakness.
+Check with your doctor right away if you or your child have any of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin, chills, cough, diarrhea, itching, joint or muscle pain, red skin lesions, often with a purple center, skin rash, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.

 This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand this and practice safe sex, even if your partner also has HIV, by using a latex condom or other barrier method.
 This medicine will also not keep you from giving HIV to other people if they are exposed to your blood.
 Do not re-use or share needles with anyone.